OmnidroidOfficial/Adminique/README.md

 Modules committed to for Adminique Beta 1.0:
 > Access: "The Framework"
-> Basic: "Python & Node.js"
+> Basic: "Python & PHP"
 > Custom: "Settings, Documentation"